aptech/docs/docs/CR-plotSetTextInterpreter.rst

 HTML interpreter
 ++++++++++++++++

 You may add Greek letters, mathematical symbols, subscript and superscript to your title, axes and legend using HTML.
-To add HTML to a label, you can use plotSetTextInterpreter to set "html" for the text to be interpreted as HTML.
+To add HTML to a label, you can use :func:`plotSetTextInterpreter` to set "html" for the text to be interpreted as HTML.

 ::